Binary Dinosaurs Computer Museum

 The seller sent it massively well packed in an old fruit box, but unfortunately didn't put any padding on the bottom and at some point the whole thing was bounced resulting in severe damage to most of the edge connectors, boards left at odd angles inside.
 The only thing that saved the first RAM board was that it was physically bolted to the case while the 2nd board and beautiful wire wrapped ROM board weren't.
 Thankfully with a bit of patience and glue I was able to fix it up as good as new.

 It's a ZX81.
 But it's been expanded with a pair of 16K RAM boards and a ROM board containing amongst other things a pair of EPROMs for the keyboard support, a Fast Loader ROM and a 3rd one that I've not really dug into yet, they're all available for download at the bottom of the page.
-Investigations on the keyboard (thanks to @sm0rvv on Twitter) showed it to be from a Luxor ABC80 series, and later work by @Devilish_Design discovered the same series of keyboards was used with the Infoton I1200 terminals.
+Investigations on the keyboard (thanks to @sm0rvv on Twitter) showed it to be from a Luxor ABC80 series, and later work by @Devilish_Design discovered the same series of keyboards was used with the Infoton I200 terminals, this one specifically from the 200/2.
 Someone went to a lot of effort to avoid using the membrane keyboard on this beast.

 Working with the excellent inhabitants of the SinclairZXWorld forum (@1024MAK in particular) we investigated the RAM boards.
 There's 2, one of which looks like either a copy or prototype of the other.
 Labelled 'Mic-Rob' and 'RAM 16K' the soldermasked version is wired to be 0-16K while the hand built version has an extra chip to intercept the A15 line so is therefore 17-32K.
 We couldn't see a reason why I couldn't plug the soldermasked card into a regular ZX81 so that's what I did, quickly discovering a normal ZX PSU couldn't cope.
 Running the system from a bench PSU with 16V however sprung it into life and worked nicely.
 The ZX81 board itself had no RAM so I separated it from everything else, heatsinked the ULA and gave it a pair of 2114 RAM chips, that sprung into life too.
 This gave me confidence to plug the whole thing back together and run it up.